the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

   * Read more about [JavaScript's null primitive](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null).
 * See more examples in action about [data types in JavaScript](https://javascript.info/types).

-## Variable Declaration and Definition
+## Variable Declaration and Initialization

 When storing a value into a variable, there are a few things to note.
-First of all, we have seen how to declare a variable in JavaScript.
-A variable declaration always happens when we initialize a new variable:
+First of all, we have seen how to **create** (also called **define**) a variable in JavaScript.
+A so called variable declaration automatically happens when we initialize a new variable with a value:

 {title="index.js",lang="javascript"}
 ~~~~~~~
-// variable declaration and definition
+// variable declaration and initialization
 let firstName = 'Robin';

 console.log(firstName);
 // 'Robin'
 ~~~~~~~

-What's interesting about this, is that this is also called a variable defintion, because a value is assigned to the variable.
-So declaring and defining a variable can happen in one step.
+What's interesting about this, is that this is also called a variable initialization, because a value is assigned to the variable.
+So declaring and initializing a variable can happen in one line of code.
 In contrast, if no value is assigned, it's called only **variable declaration**:

 {title="index.js",lang="javascript"}
 ~~~~~~~